MeghanWeber/CarolinaDataChallenge2019/README.md

 # CarolinaDataChallenge2019
 Won First Place for the "Best Insights"
 This hackathon lasted a total of 24 hours and was hosted at the University of North Carolina, Chappel Hill.
+I was accompanied by 3 classmates from the Institute of Advanced Analytics to compelete this project.

-The Link to the Dashboard Created: https://public.tableau.com/profile/meghan.weber2859#!/vizhome/UNCDataChallenge/Story1
+The Link to the Dashboard Created:

+https://public.tableau.com/profile/meghan.weber2859#!/vizhome/UNCDataChallenge/Story1

 Data Source: